HunterZ/rustLaunchSite/README.md

 RLS currently only logs to the standard console output.
 This can be redirected to a file.

+To check Carbon/Oxide DLL versions, RLS invokes Powershell on Windows, or monodis on Linux.
+The latter can be found in a mono-utils or similar package in your distro's package manager.
+The appropriate utility must be resolvable from the PATH environment variable of the account under which RLS is executed.

 ## Roadmap
 I have a lot of ideas for improving RLS.
 See the Issues section of the project, as I plan to capture my thoughts there.